 Water travels a substantial distance from the municipal treatment plants to your home.
-Although the City of Toronto goes to great lengths to maintain the sanitary integrity of the network of systems, pipes, fixtures, valves and pipe connections, it is near impossible to avoid minute rust deposits at all times.
-Sometimes, small rocks find their way into the systems, and then of course, there’s tree roots in pipes that cause an infiltration of underground debris and plant matters.
+Although the City of Toronto goes to great lengths to maintain the sanitary integrity of the network of systems, pipes, fixtures, valves, and pipe connections, it is near impossible to avoid minute rust deposits at all times.
+Sometimes, small rocks find their way into the systems, and then of course, there are tree roots in pipes that cause infiltration of underground debris and plant matters.
 These particles all make their way through your household pipes and into the sink faucet aerator.

 Cleaning your sink faucet aerator is simple, provided you have a pipe wrench or groove-joint pliers and cloth or masking tape handy.